edicsonm/Building-a-real-time-data-platform-on-AWS/Module-3_Contact_Centre_Data_Augmentation/README.md

 AWS Lambda is a serverless compute service that runs your code in response to events and automatically manages the underlying compute resources for you.
 You can use AWS Lambda to extend other AWS services with custom logic, or create your own back-end services that operate at AWS scale, performance, and security.

 ### Amazon Elasticsearch and Kibana
 Amazon Elasticsearch Service, is a fully managed service that makes it easy for you to deploy, secure, operate, and scale Elasticsearch to search, analyze, and visualize data in real-time.
 With Amazon Elasticsearch Service you get easy-to-use APIs and real-time analytics capabilities to power use-cases such as log analytics, full-text search, application monitoring, and clickstream analytics, with enterprise-grade availability, scalability, and security.
-The service offers integrations with open-source tools like Kibana that provide data visualization and exploration capabilities.
+The service offers integrations with open-source tools like Kibana that provide data visualisation and exploration capabilities.

 ## Lab Architecture
 ![alt text](images/architecture.png "Logo Title Text 1")

 ### Workflow
-1. A user calls the Amazon Connect call center and navigates the touch tone menu.
+1. A user calls the Amazon Connect call centre and navigates the touch tone menu.
 1. Amazon Connect generates a Contact Trace Record and places it in the Kinesis Firehose stream.
 1. A lambda function is invoked to detect the name of the caller based on the phone number and ammend the CTR.
 1. The ammended CTR is delivered to Elasticsearch.